gazebosim/gz-sensors/tutorials/boundingbox_camera.md

-# Bounding Box Camera in Gazebo Sim
-In this tutorial, we will discuss how to use a bounding box camera sensor in Gazebo Sim.
+\page boundingbox_camera  Bounding Box Camera in Gazebo In this tutorial, we will discuss how to use a bounding box camera sensor in Gazebo Sim.

 ## Requirements